tock/tock/doc/reference/trd-appid.md

 An application identifier provides an identity for an application binary.
-It allows the Tock kernel to know about the provenance and origin of the binary and make access control or security decisions based on this.
-For example, a kernel may allow only applications whose credentials use a particular trusted public key to access restricted functionality, but other applications may use unrestricted system calls freely.
+It allows the Tock kernel to know about the provenance and origin of the binary and make access control or security decisions based on this information.
+For example, a kernel may allow only applications whose credentials use a particular trusted public key to access restricted functionality, but restrict other applications to use a subset of available system calls.

-Note that application identifiers are distinct from process identifiers; an application identifier is per-application (persists across restarts of a Tock binary, for example), while a process identifier identifies a particular execution of that binary.
+Application identifiers are distinct from process identifiers; an application identifier is per-application (persists across restarts of a Tock binary, for example), while a process identifier identifies a particular execution of that binary.
 At any